Tips and tricks Best practice guides, FAQ & more

 It not only requires building up a sophisticated understanding of the technology, code frameworks and development methods used to build the applications to be tested.
-It also requires learning either a proprietary scripting language or have professional-level experience with a programming language such as C#, Java or Python.
+It also requires learning either a proprietary scripting language or having professional experience with a programming language such as C#, Java or Python.

-We think almost everything about that whole process is just wrong, and we're working hard to do something about it.
+At Leapwork, we think almost everything about that whole process is just wrong, and we're working hard to do something about it.

-LEAPWORK is our answer, and it works in a completely different way.
-Test automation cases in LEAPWORK are built as visual flowcharts by connecting easy-to-use building blocks in our visual designer tool called Studio.
+Leapwork is our answer, and it works in a completely different way.
+Test automation cases are built as visual flowcharts by connecting easy-to-use building blocks in our visual designer tool called Studio.

-By looking at the entire screen, including anything shown in a web browser, in a desktop application or rendered inside a Citrix window, and by performing advanced image and text recognition (IR and OCR), we can automate any application with LEAPWORK.
+By looking at the entire screen, including anything shown in a web browser, in a desktop application or rendered inside a Citrix window, and by performing advanced image and text recognition (IR and OCR), we can automate any application with Leapwork.

 There’s no proprietary scripting language and no technical IDE such as Visual Studio or Eclipse to teach your testers.